-Lenders want to know the ins and outs of income and expenditure and have taken to making assumptions about future capacity to repay loans.
+Lenders want to know the ins and outs of income and expenditure for mortgage applicants of any age.

 For older people, the issue is getting a loan approved when they have retirement on the horizon, when income is expected to fall.

 Lenders have certainly relaxed their acceptance criteria over the couple of years, previously it clamped down hard on lending to older borrowers.

 Lenders set their own age limits around applying for a mortgage.
 Today they will go to age 85 and 90, which means if you’re in your 50s you can still have a 30-year mortgage.

 There’s one bank - Aldermore - that will lend until age 99 in some cases.